-Finally, we assume that initially an economic tipping point tips on average after 100 years.
-When temperature increases to two (four) degrees Celsius, this becomes on average after 50 (25) years.
+Finally, we assume that initially an economic tipping point is expected to tip once every 100 years (i.e. an arrival rate of 0.01) but that the arrival rate increases linearly with the temperature.
+Thus when temperature increases to two (four) degrees Celsius, this becomes a tip once every 50 (25) years.
 The size of the damages caused by the tipping disaster is assumed to be on average 2.5%.
 For the climate tipping point, it takes initially on average 167 years for the climate system to tip.
 With 2 degrees Celsius warming the average time reduces to 83 years.
-When the system tips, the TCRCE jumps from $1.8^{\circ}C/TtC$ to $2.5^{\circ}C/TtC$ .
-Overall, the main message of the two tipping point calibrations is that the probability of tipping in both cases is quite small, but we will show that the impact on optimal carbon prices and the abatement rate is nevertheless considerable.
+When the system tips, the TCRCE jumps from $1.8^{\circ}C/TtC$ to $2.5^{\circ}C/TtC$.
+Overall, the main message of the two tipping point calibrations is that the probability of tipping in both cases is quite small initially but goes up as temperatures rise, and we will show that the impact on optimal carbon prices and the abatement rate is considerable.